Diversification Preferences and Risk Attitudes: Diversification and dependence

 We first introduce a few notions of dependence that are important in statistical modeling.
 They will be essential in our formulation of diversification. \begin{enumerate}[label=(\alph*)] \item A pair $(X,Y)$ of random variables is {\it comonotonic} if

-\item a pair $(X,Y)$ is \emph{antimonotonic} (also called \emph{anticomonotonic}, or \emph{counter-monotonic}) if $(X,-Y)$ is comonotonic. \item A pair $(X,Y)$ is {\it exchangeable} if $(X,Y)\laweq (Y,X)$.
+\item A pair $(X,Y)$ is \emph{antimonotonic} (also called \emph{anticomonotonic}, or \emph{counter-monotonic}) if $(X,-Y)$ is comonotonic. \item A pair $(X,Y)$ is {\it exchangeable} if $(X,Y)\laweq (Y,X)$.

 \end{enumerate} Comonotonicity describes the strongest form of positive dependence, whereas antimonotonicity describes the strongest form of negative dependence.
 An exchangeable pair is necessarily ID.
 For ID pairs, all of comonotonicity, independence, and antimonotonicity are special cases of exchangeability.
-For a general treatment on these dependence concepts, see \cite{J97}.
+For a general treatment on these dependence concepts and their applications in finance, see \cite{J97} and \cite{DDGKV02}.

 We now define diversification in a similar way to \cite{D89}, with the difference that we will restrict the random payoffs at comparison to those satisfying certain conditions specified by a class $\mathcal X \subseteq (L^\infty)^2$ of pairs of random variables. \begin{definition} For $\mathcal X \subseteq (L^\infty)^2$, a risk preference $ \succsim$ exhibits \emph{diversification on $\X$} if